On the Nori and Hodge realisations of Voevodsky motives: Organisation of the paper.

 \subsection{Acknowledgements}

 This work was written during my PhD supervised by Sophie Morel at the UMPA in Lyon.
 I would like to thank her for the faith and constant attention she has for my work and for the immense amount of time she is spending to accompany me in this thesis.
-I thank also Frédéric Déglise for sharing some ideas with me and Robin Carlier for taking the time of explaining to me so much facts about $\infty$-categories.
-I had interesting email exchanges with Joseph Ayoub and Marc Hoyois who answered questions I had.
-I also had useful conversations with Raphaël Ruimy and Luca Terenzi.
+I am grateful to the anonymous referee for their valuable comments and suggestions that helped make this paper more readable.
+I am much obliged to Joseph Ayoub for finding a mistake during a talk I gave, whose correction simplified the third part of this paper.
+I thank also Frédéric Déglise for sharing some ideas with me and Robin Carlier for taking the time to explain to me so many facts about $\infty$-categories.
+I had valuable email exchanges with Marc Hoyois.
+I also had useful conversations with Georg Lehner, Raphaël Ruimy and Luca Terenzi.